apache/flink/docs/content.zh/docs/dev/python/python_execution_mode.md

 #### PROCESS Execution Mode

 In `PROCESS` execution mode, the Python user-defined functions will be executed in separate Python Worker process.
-The Java Operator Process communicates with the Python Worker Process using various Grpc Services.
+The Java operator process communicates with the Python worker process using various Grpc services.

 {{< img src="/fig/pyflink_process_execution_mode.png" alt="Process Execution Mode" >}}

 #### MULTI-THREAD and SUB-INTERPRETER Execution Mode

-In `MULTI-THREAD` and `SUB-INTERPRETER` execution mode, the Python user-defined functions will be executed in the same process as Java Operators.
+In `MULTI-THREAD` and `SUB-INTERPRETER` execution mode, the Python user-defined functions will be executed in the same process as Java operators.
 PyFlink takes use of third part library [PEMJA](https://github.com/alibaba/pemja) to embed Python in Java Application.

 {{< img src="/fig/pyflink_embedded_execution_mode.png" alt="Embedded Execution Mode" >}}